Equity Release To Buy A Second Home In 2024

 Flexible Lending with Reputable Finance Firms Providing Equity Release

-The product offerings have altered to include a range of lifetime mortgages, each with varying degrees of flexibility, allowing homeowners more control over the borrowing cost.
+The product offerings have changed to include a range of lifetime mortgages, each with varying degrees of flexibility, allowing homeowners more control over borrowing costs.

 A traditional lifetime mortgage pays out a lump sum, or you can use drawdown to leave some of your property wealth on reserve to tap into as and when you need it.